Shared Jobs Introduction

 The Vendor may:

-- See (Buyer's) analyses assigned to the Vendor by the Buyer
+- See analyses assigned to the Vendor by the Buyer (that the Buyer created).

 The Vendor may not:

-- Change the project's settings of Buyer's translation memory or term base
+- Change the settings of the Buyer's translation memory or term base within the project.